 Retinoids are commonly-prescribed topical medications that help unclog pores and reduce inflammation.
-The FDA has approved three prescription topical retinoids:
+The FDA has approved three topical retinoids:

 - Adapalene [0.1% is now also available over-the-counter]

-Which retinoid works best is still up for debate because researchers have still not tested all three of them head-to-head, but if we had to take an educated guess based on the available data, tazarotene would come out slightly on top.
+Which Works Best: Which retinoid works best is still up for debate because researchers have still not tested all three of them head-to-head, but if we had to take an educated guess based on the available data, tazarotene may come out ever-so-slightly on top.
 However, we do know that no topical retinoid will completely clear the skin on its own.
 They are therefore often combined with other medications, especially benzoyl peroxide.

 Side Effects: Skin irritation is expected for the first few weeks of use and subsides with continued use.
 Adapalene appears to produce the least irritation and tazarotene appears to produce the most.